The Losing Edge

 "The Losing Edge" is the fifth episode in the ninth season of the American animated television series South Park, and the 130th episode of the series overall.
 It originally aired on Comedy Central in the United States on April 6, 2005.

-In the episode, the boys try to lose their baseball games on purpose so they can play video games all summer, instead of dealing with baseball.
+In the episode, the boys try to lose their baseball games on purpose so that they can enjoy the summer playing video games rather than deal with baseball.
 Meanwhile, Randy trains to fight the other fathers at the games.